Prince Harming Syndrome (e-Book)

 - Emotional unavailability

 I realized all these personality traits described my ex-Prince Harming boyfriend – who turned out to be a dont-get-me-started lying cheater.
 The lesson?
 A good personality is never to be confused with good character.
-It’s essential to look for someone who values growing into their best self – which means someone with appealingly good character.
 Charles Manson, Stalin, Hitler and Mussolini were all very passionate, charismatic, intelligent, successful guys—but that doesn’t mean you should have dated them!